sal55/pcl/README.md

 As a DLL, it is single binary of under 200KB, and supports PCL/RUNPCL/EXE/DLL/OBJ/MX/ASM/RUN.
 (8 different outputs.
 NASM would be a 9th output, but there can only be one ASM option in a particular build.)

 A DLL supporting only RUNPCL (minimal needed to execute PCL code) is about 64KB.
 Probably this could be reduced as 30KB is the M language's standard library.
+See Example Session for how the library could be used.

 ### Source Code